3/5

 7. Family members made me feel guilty for the actions of others.
 (For example: "Your father left because of you," "I gave up my career because of you.").

-8. My relatives mocked my intellectual or physical abilities.
+8. Family members mocked my intellectual or physical abilities.

-9. My relatives attributed words to me that I never said or actions that I never did.
+9. Family members accused me of saying things I never said or doing things I never did.

 10. I believe I was subjected to emotional abuse.